Terms of Business

 11. OTHER CROWE GLOBAL FIRMS & CONTROLLED ENTITIES OF FINDEX GROUP LIMITED

-11.1 In the course of providing the Services we may, at our discretion, draw on the resources of other Crowe Global firms or Findex entities, but provision of the Services will remain our responsibility alone.
+11.1 Subject to clause 4.3 above, in the course of providing the Services we may, draw on the resources of other Crowe Global firms or Findex entities, but provision of the Services will remain our responsibility alone.
 Where part of the Services is performed by a Crowe Global firm or Findex entity, information (which may include personal information) may be required to be transferred out of Australia.
-You consent to this transfer.

 12. CONTRACTORS AND THIRD PARTIES